dvdjrnx/dvdjrnx.github.io/README.md

 <br>

 This project was a prototyping test explored as part of my 3D and AR/VR work with Shopify.
-It tested model-viewer's getDimensions() method for performance viability in a project that required quickly assessing a model's dimensions to facilitate further business logic down the line.
+It tested model-viewer's getDimensions method for performance viability in a project that required quickly assessing a model's dimensions to facilitate further business logic down the line.

 The prototype mounts a model-viewer instance when a file is dropped on the UI's drop zone, and the model-viewer's src attribute is set to an object URL of the model.
-The moment the model loads, getDimensions() is called and x, y, and z dimensions are displayed.
+The moment the model loads, getDimensions is called and x, y, and z dimensions are displayed.

-Included in the code is a call to console.time('getDimensions') that runs on file drop, and a console.endTime('getDimensions') call that runs once dimensions are set in state.
+Included in the code is a call to console.time that runs on file drop, and a console.endTime call that runs once dimensions are set in state.
 The results can be viewed in the console tab of Dev Tools and used to help gauge the performance viability of using model-viewer to get dimensions from models of various file sizes.

 UI was not a focus for this test.